AdiMarianMutu/xs8Keylogger/README.md

 # xs8Keylogger

-Stealth Low-Level Hook Keylogger (Also with screenshots!)
+Stealth Low-Level Hook Keylogger (Captures also the victim screen!)

 ## Features
 ●Compresses everything in a zip archive (you can also set a password) and send the archive to you by e-mail using a trusted Windows process (mshta.exe)<br/><br/>